ALL ABOUT FORMULA 1

 LANGUAGE

-DIFFICULTIES IN DRIVING CARS FROM THE 50S:
+DIFFICULTIES IN DRIVING CARS FROM THE 30S, 40S AND 50S:

-Drivers from the 50s were literally heroes, in the truest sense of the word.
+The drivers of the 1930s, 1940s and 1950s were literally heroes, in the truest sense of the word.

-Of course, the car and the team have always made a difference in motorsport, whether in touring, rally, prototype or formulas, but in the 1950s the driver was around 50% of the team's success and Fangio is living proof of that.
+Of course, the car and the team have always made a difference in motorsport, whether in touring, rally, prototype or formulas, but in the 1950s, the driver was around 50% of the team's success and Fangio is living proof of that.

 CAREER BEFORE F1